uhppoted/uhppoted-app-s3/README.md

-  --region      AWS S3 region (e.g. us-east-1) for use with the AWS credentials --key         File containing the private RSA key used to sign the ACL --config      Sets the uhppoted.conf file to use for controller configurations --no-sign     Does not sign the generated ACL file with the uhppoted RSA signing key --no-log      Writes log messages to the console rather than the rotating log file --debug       Displays verbose debugging information, in particular the communications with the UHPPOTE controllers
+  --region      AWS S3 region (e.g. us-east-1) for use with the AWS credentials --key         File containing the private RSA key used to sign the ACL --config      Sets the uhppoted.conf file to use for controller configurations --with-pin    Includes the card keypad PIN code in the retrieved ACL --no-sign     Does not sign the generated ACL file with the uhppoted RSA signing key --no-log      Writes log messages to the console rather than the rotating log file --debug       Displays verbose debugging information, in particular the communications with the UHPPOTE controllers